mac-comp221-sp25/mac-comp221-sp25.github.io/_pages/Activity07.markdown

 A sequence $a_1, \dots a_n$ is *sorted* iff $a_1 \leq a_2 \leq \dots \leq a_n$.
 A sequence $a_1, \dots, a_n$ is an *in-order traversal* of a binary tree $T$ iff each $a_i$, $1 \leq i \leq n$ uniquely maps to the value of a node in $T$ (something, something, a bijection exists for the math majors) and for any $a_i$ and it's corresponding node $N$, the value of each node in the left subtree of $N$, $a_j$  has index $j < i$ and every element in it's right subtree of $N$, $a_k$, has index $k > i$.
 A *binary search tree* is a tree $T$ such that for every node $N$ with value $m$ in the tree, every value $l$ in the left subtree of $N$ has $l \leq m$ and for every value $r$ in the right subtree of $N$ has $r \geq m$.
 Note that this slightly extends Skiena's definition, which assumes our trees do not contain duplicates.

-and write pseudocode for an in-order traversal (recalling it's recursive structure from 128).
+Write pseudocode for an in-order traversal (recalling it's recursive structure from 128).
 Try and show: (1) the pseudocode you wrote is correct, by the definition of an in-order traversal I have given you above, (2) that if this is run on a binary search tree, the in-order traversal must be sorted.
+This is another instance of definition shuffling: the desired inequality should eventually fall out of the definitions of BSTs and in-order traversals.

 #### Submission
-Submit an artifact of your work from the HeapSort portion of this assignment, as well as your TreeSort pseudocode.
+Submit an artifact of your work from the HeapSort portion of this assignment, as well as your TreeSort pseudocode if you've gotten there!